proplot-dev/proplot/README.rst

 Why not add to matplotlib directly?
 -----------------------------------
 ProPlot has some direct conflicts with the matplotlib API.
 It enforces a *static* figure layout with the entire subplot grid declared at figure creation time, so that we can implement subplot panels, exert more control on the subplot layout, and replace matplotlib's ``GridSpec`` class with the special ``FlexibleGridSpec`` class.
 Matplotlib encourages successively adding subplots and panels to existing figures.
-And ProPlot's "smart tight layout" feature conflicts with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions.
-Much of ``subplots`` can in fact be seen as a more flexible alternative to the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ package.
+ProPlot's "smart tight layout" feature also conflicts with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__ by permitting *flexible figure dimensions* to preserve subplot aspect ratios and by permitting *variable inter-subplot spacing*.

-Further, the ProPlot API in many ways represents an alternative to the *existing* matplotlib, cartopy, and basemap APIs.
+In other ways, ProPlot represents an alternative to the *existing* matplotlib, cartopy, and basemap APIs.
-For example, ``BaseAxes.format`` replaces various axes and axis "setter" methods, like ``Axes.set_title``.
-Thus, following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, ProPlot should probably remain here as a separate project.
+For example, ``BaseAxes.format`` replaces various axes and axis "setter" methods, like ``Axes.set_title``, and some of the functionality of ``subplots`` can be replicated with the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ project.
+As such, following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, ProPlot should probably remain here as a separate project.

 Nevertheless, if there are any core matplotlib developers reading this, and you think that some of ProPlot's features should be added to matplotlib, please contact me!